 - Living small in a big world: Our life changing trip to Mexico and the experience of living in a tiny home for 5 months.

 - 10 Amazing straw bale workshops: 2 trips to Australia, the first ever Design Seminar, and over 250 more people trained in the art of straw bale construction.

-- The release of our Framing DVD: The How to Guide to Framing a Straw Bale Structure.
+- The release of our Framing Video: The How to Guide to Framing a Straw Bale Structure.

 - The release of my book: A Modern Look at Straw Bale Construction.

 - Rediscovering my passion for inspiring others to greatness.

 I started 2012 on a beach outside of Mulege, Baja Sur Mexico.
 What was an amazing end to 2011 continued to be an inspiring start to 2012.
 I was roughly 3 months into a 5 month experiment of living tiny.
 As I have shared in other blog entries here (and my wife Gabriella has also written some truly wonderful posts at www.TinyHouseBuild.com that chronicle our time in Mexico and our return to the US some 5 months later) the experience of living in a tiny pop tent trailer on the beach in Mexico with my wife and 12 year old daughter was absolutely life changing.